Women in the July Uprising: Essential Then—Why Erased Now?

 Salma Abedin Prithi is a Bangladeshi photographer and visual artist whose practice explores memory, social violence, and the psychological weight ...

-Samaa Emad, currently in Gaza is a visual artist whose dynamic and thought-provoking creations delve into the intersections of art, ...
+Samaa Emad is a visual artist based in Gaza whose work explores the intersections of art, identity, and humanity.
+Her ...

-Sheida Soleimani (b.
-1990) is an Iranian-American artist, educator, and activist.
-The daughter of political refugees who escaped Iran in ...
+Sheida Soleimani is an Iranian-American artist, educator, and activist based in Providence, Rhode Island.
+The daughter of political refugees who ...

 Taysir Batniji is a visual artist based in France, originally from Gaza.
 Working across photography, video, drawing, and installation, his ...

-Walid Saddam is a visual artist and musician based in Bangladesh.
-His work and music explores themes such as environmental ...
+Walid Saddam is a visual artist and musician from Kishoreganj, Bangladesh.
+His practice traverses ecology, identity, and human consciousness, shaped ...

 "…the first of a regular biennale, one that has become one of the highlights of the Asian calendar."